One-person operation: Bay Area

 The Bay Area Rapid Transit is entirely DOO.

 Chicago

 In Chicago the city's main rapid transit system – the L – has been using one-person operation on the Yellow Line since its opening in 1964.
-On 31 October 1993, the Orange Line began operating DOO trains as well, and this gradually spread to the entire network.
+On 31 October 1993, the Orange Line began operating DOO trains as well, which gradually spread to the entire network.
 As of 1998, the whole system runs with only a single crew member per train.

 Cleveland

 Cleveland's only heavy rail metro line, the Red Line (RTA Rapid Transit), is operated using DOO.

-Light Rail
+Light rail

-All US Light Rail Systems are driver only operated.
+All US light rail systems are driver-only operated.

 Los Angeles

 In Los Angeles, the city's rapid transit system (known as the Metro) has been using one-person operation on all of its transit lines since it began operating in 1991.

 Miami

 The Miami-Dade County Metrorail is DOO operated.

 New York City

-In the New York City area, the subway trains over 300 ft and with over 5 cars are operated by a two-person crew of a motorman and a conductor.
+In the New York City area, the subway trains over 300 ft and with over five cars are operated by a two-person crew of a motorman and a conductor.
 On 1 September 1997, OPTO began on the Franklin Avenue Shuttle and Rockaway Park Shuttle during all times, and on the B-West End Shuttle and 5-Dyre Avenue Shuttle during late nights.

 The following New York City Subway services and rolling stock are used for one-person operation as of July 2018: